 Beating the game becomes an accomplishment for the player in general, due to the sheer amount of stuff that you can find throughout your journey.

-Most people mark Solaire linking the fire in his own world after helping you kick Gwyn's ass as a Tearjerker, but to me, Solaire doesn't just find his sun, but he becomes the sun, and Solaire always wanted to be "grossly incandescent".
+Most people mark Solaire linking the fire in his own world after helping you kick Gwyn's ass as a Tearjerker, but taken another way, Solaire doesn't just find his sun, he becomes the sun, and Solaire always wanted to be "grossly incandescent".
 You can't get any more incandescent than the sun!